A Different Way of Supporting Healing

 Matthew Lederman, MD

-Dr. Lederman is co-author of six books, including the New York Times bestseller The Forks Over Knives Plan, and was featured in the acclaimed documentary Forks Over Knives.
-His latest book, Wellness to Wonderful (co-authored with Dr. Alona Pulde), weaves together medical science, psychology, and spirituality into a framework for lasting well-being and joy.
+Dr. Lederman is the co-author of six books, including the New York Times bestseller The Forks Over Knives Plan, and was featured in the documentary Forks Over Knives.
+His most recent book, Wellness to Wonderful (co-authored with Dr. Alona Pulde), weaves together medical science, psychology, and lived experience into a framework for sustainable well-being.

 CONNECTION DOCS